harshab80/tagCloudGenerator/README.md

 # tagCloudGenertor
-Generate tag cloud using Python with PHP front end
+This python script performs Google search for the given keyword and generates tag cloud using Python with PHP front end.

 Dependencies